No room for radiators and timber floors being retained

 Cranleigh Cottage Hospital –A Grade 1 listed coast guard cottage located in Devon.
 The property suffered from damp due to cold walls and inefficient heating from an energy hungry gas boiler.
 The owner wished to keep the revealed beams to the living room

-Kingston Cottage – an old coast guard property – receiving a full retrofit utilising FLEECE and POISTURE PROTECT
+Kingston Cottage – an old coast guard property – receiving a full retrofit utilising FLEECE and MOISTURE PROTECT

 This old Pastor Haus is the oldest such example, dating back as far as 1535.
 It’s revealed ancient oak timbers and wattle and daub walls, along with lack of space for siting of a heat pump, made the Energy Carbon solution the only viable option